Machine Explanations and Human Understanding: A Theoretical Framework of Human Understanding

 \subsection{Causal Graph Framework for \Foundation functions}

 To reason about human understanding, we need to understand how \foundation functions relate to each other, and how interventions may affect human understanding.
-To do so, we adapt causal directed acyclic graphs (causal DAGs) to formalize a causal model for the \foundation functions of human understanding.
-We start with a simple diagram (\figref{fig:local_relation}) without assumptions about human intuitions.\footnote{Throughout this paper, $X$ in the diagrams refer to a test instance that the model has \textit{not} been trained on.}
+To do so, we adapt causal directed acyclic graphs (DAGs) to formalize a causal model for the \foundation functions of human understanding.
+We explain in more details about our adaptations of the causal diagrams in Appendix~\ref{sec:clarification}.

 Let us first look at core functions on the left in \figref{fig:local_relation}.
-We use a functional view to represent $ \yhat=g(X)$: we add a functional node ($g$ in a square) on the edge from $X$ to $\yhat$ to indicate that $g$ controls the causal link from $X$ to $\yhat$. $g$ is treated as a parent of $\yhat$.
-As $X$ is the input of $g$ and does not affect $g$, there is no arrowhead from $X$ to $g$.
-Alternatively, one can use a parametric view and use a node $\theta$ to capture all variables in $g$ and add $\theta$ as a parent of $\yhat$, in addition to $X$ (see Appendix \secref{sec:para_view}).
-We use the functional view because it simplifies the visualization, but it deviates slightly from the standard causal diagrams. $X$ and $Y$ are connected with a dashed line through $f$ since we do not assume the causal direction between them. $Z$ is the binary indicator of whether $Y$ and $\yhat$ are different.
-According to d-separation \citep{pearl2009causality}, $\yhat$ is independent of $Y$ given $X$ and $g$. $Z$ is a collider for $Y$ and $\yhat$, so knowing $Z$ and $\yhat$ entails $Y$ in binary classification.
+As our work is concerned with the causal mechanisms between variables, different from standard causal diagrams, we make them explicit by adding a functional node ($g$ in a square) on the edge from $X$ to $\yhat$, indicating that $g$ controls the causal link from $X$ to $\yhat$. $g$ is thus a parent of $\yhat$. $X$ and $Y$ are connected with a dashed line through $f$ since we do not assume the causal direction between them \citep{veitch2021counterfactual}. $Z$ is the binary indicator of whether $Y$ and $\yhat$ are different.
+From this part of the figure, we have the following observations: